gkashin/eQueue/README.md

 All queues are synchronized between all associated users that allows queue organizers view participants list in *real time*, and queue members see their *actual* position in the queue.

-Thus, managing and participating in queues becomes very easy and fun!
+This makes managing and participating in queues super easy and fun!

 ## Sneak Peek
 ### For Queue Organizers